casprwang/blog/src/pages/blog/2017-07-08-a-example-markdown-file.md

 Inline code is available with the `<code>` element.
 Snippets of multiple lines of code are supported through Pygments.
 Longer lines will automatically scroll horizontally when needed.

-{% highlight js %}
-// Example can be run directly in your JavaScript console

-// Create a function that takes two arguments and returns the sum of those arguments var adder = new Function("a", "b", "return a + b");

-// Call the function
-adder(2, 6);
-// > 8
-{% endhighlight %}

-You may also optionally show code snippets with line numbers.
-Add `linenos` to the Pygments tags.

-{% highlight js linenos %}
-// Example can be run directly in your JavaScript console

-// Create a function that takes two arguments and returns the sum of those arguments var adder = new Function("a", "b", "return a + b");

-// Call the function
-adder(2, 6);
-// > 8
-{% endhighlight %}

 Aenean lacinia bibendum nulla sed consectetur.
 Etiam porta sem malesuada magna mollis euismod.
 Fusce dapibus, tellus ac cursus commodo, tortor mauris condimentum nibh, ut fermentum massa.